webprog25/finalproject-Steiner-David/README.txt

 - **Delete Plant**
   Confirm then remove the card in-place; chart animates to show the new counts.

+- **Scroll-Preserving Reload**
+  Remembers and restores the users scroll position after watering, editing, or deleting plants so the page does not jump back to the top.

 - **Persistent API Key**
   Stored in `localStorage` so you stay signed in across pages and reloads.